 How to prepare for excess skin removal surgery

-You will be given a detailed preoperative instructions before your procedure which will include the following:
+You will be given detailed preoperative instructions before your procedure, which will include the following:

 - The need to stop smoking